 Bradshaw and Holzapfel’s (2001) work concerning diapause adaptation through critical photoperiod shifts in W. smithii provide one example of how insects could adjust to the increase in the number of warmer days, and longer growing seasons through genetic adaptation as temperatures increase.
 For some insects, warmer seasonal temperatures and longer growing seasons will increase the duration of resource availability.
 Those insects that can adjust to longer growing seasons without compromising the protection of diapause could be winners as climates change.

 Stored Resources and the Descent into Diapause: In temperate regions, seasonal temperatures are geographically widespread and they predictably cycle between warm summers and cold winters.
 When temperatures are warm and resources like food and water persist, insects can grow, develop, and reproduce.
 When temperatures are low, environmental resources become limited and insect activity during the winter declines or is directly prohibited be cool temperatures.
 To avoid the prolonged stress of winter, many temperate insects use diapause.
 During diapause, insects generally experience suppressed metabolic activity, arrested development, and do not feed (Tauber et al. 1986, Koštál 2006, Hahn and Denlinger 2007, Sinclair 2015).
 Surviving diapause requires insects to protect themselves from stressful abiotic conditions like low temperatures and prolonged water loss.
 Additionally, insects must budget the energy they have accumulated and stored to fuel metabolism throughout the diapause period, which lasts months in many cases (Sinclair 2015).
 To meet the energetic demands of diapause and the time after diapause, some insects, in preparation for diapause, accumulate large amounts of lipids, amino acids, and or carbohydrates.
-Lipids, specifically triglycerides, are the predominant source of metabolic energy during diapause.
+Lipids, specifically triglycerides, are the predominant source of metabolic energy during diapause (need a ref for this type of statement).
 Triglycerides can be accumulated directly from an insects diet or synthesized in the fat body from amino acids or carbohydrate intermediates (Hahn and Denlinger 2007, Arrese and Soulages 2010).
 Amino acids are generally stored as hexamerins.
 These specialized proteins build up in the insect fat body or hemolymph prior to diapause.
 During diapause, these proteins function as amino acid reservoirs used to repair or replace damaged proteins.
 After diapause, hexamerin proteins can be catabolized into its constituent amino acids and the resulting amino acids can be used to build exoskeleton, repair damaged proteins, and build new tissues during morphogenesis.
 Carbohydrates are polymerized and stored as glycogen in the fat body or as trehalose in the hemolymph (Hahn and Denlinger 2007, Arrese and Soulages 2010).